reactive-python/reactpy/docs/src/learn/thinking-in-react.md

 For each piece of state in your application:

 1. Identify _every_ component that renders something based on that state.
-2. Find their closest common parent component--a component above them all in the hierarchy.
+2. Find their closest common parent component—a component above them all in the hierarchy.
 3. Decide where the state should live:
     1. Often, you can put the state directly into their common parent.
     2. You can also put the state into some component above their common parent.